Future Proofing our Technology – The Journey from MapReduce to Kafka

 After with Kafka: Your door is left wide open and there’s someone outside shouting out what’s happening on the market.
 It’s even more convenient because you get the information in near real-time, but you have to keep listening and as he’s speaking, you have to type out every single detail shouted out.

 That’s the magic of Kafka!
 With Kafka you can process information intra-day directly out of a stream, instead of at the end of the day.
-Our Analytics Platform now has the capability to do both batch ingestion and streaming, and switch back and forth.
+Our Analytics Solution now has the capability to do both batch ingestion and streaming, and switch back and forth.
 But it seems like Kafka is the future proof way to go.
 The Results?
-Our client loved what the improved Analytics Platform could do.
+Our client loved what the improved platform could do.
 They could see that this capability was more efficient and would save them money.

 In the Big Data industry, we have a lot of decisions to make when it comes to future proofing and enhancing our technology.
 So how do we make the right ones?
 It’s through researching the benefits and pitfalls, and jumping in with a strong and dedicated work ethic.
 Our knowledge and confidence comes from several years of experience.
 Technology is ever advancing and evolving, and our GOLD Platform must evolve too, or we risk becoming extinct.